composi/runtime/README.md

 Init is a function that returns the program's state and optionally an effect to run at startup.
 That's why its called init.

+View is a function that can return a presentation of the program state.
+This is where you would use a renderer to output a component.

 Update is like a Redux reducer.
 It executes various actions conditionally.
-The can modify and return the programs state.
+They can modify and return the program's state.
 When it returns the state, it gets passed to the view.

-View is a function that can return some kind of presentation of the state.
-This is where you would use render to output a functional component.
+## Default Program

-With `init`, `view` and `update` you have everything you need to make a valid program that you can run:
+With `init`, `view` and `update` you have everything you need to make a valid program that you can run.
+Below is the basic structure of a runtime program:

 ```javascript